 VA disability rate tables are for veterans with a disability rating of 10 percent or higher.
-Eligible veterans with disabilities can receive up to $3,625.99 per month as a tax free monetary benefit.
+For 2019, eligible veterans with disabilities can receive up to $3,625.99 per month as a tax free monetary benefit.
 Veterans with disabilities can use the following VA disability charts to determine how much financial assistance they are eligible for.

 Remember, VA disability compensation is not taxable at the federal level; do not include VA disability benefits as gross income on income tax statements.